How Tariffs and U.S. Housing Trends Shape $MHK’s Outlook

 Note that “expenses” in this context means how much the user of trucking services paid trucking companies for their services.
 In other words, expenses equal revenue to trucking companies.
 Also note that these two series are on a log scale base 2.
 Why a log scale?
 Because the series is so old, you would be unable to see variations in the distant past (as older values - especially for the expense series - are much smaller than newer ones).

-I also added to the charts a reference to two important events: the month Lehman Brothers went bankrupt, significantly increasing the economic downturn in 2008, and the lockdowns in March 2020.
+I also added to the charts a reference to two important events: the month Lehman Brothers went bankrupt, significantly exacerbating the economic downturn in 2008, and the lockdowns in March 2020.
 Also note that both series have a dashed line crossing them—they are exponential trendlines (which in a log scale appear as a straight line).
 They help gauge where we are in a cycle.

 For instance, observe how much expenses were over its trendline during the pandemic, while shipments - albeit above the trendline - had a much smaller peak.
 This is because shippers were willing to pay a lot to secure transportation capacity due to the abnormal consumption triggered by excessive government stimulus.
 Observe how the light-orange line - showing a year-over-year [y-o-y] delta in the inferred rates charged - had its most significant spike ever during the pandemic.